Horizon-Private-Server/horizon-server/README.md

 │  ├─ secrets/
 ```

 1. Set up the configs in the `horizon-server/docker/` folder.
-You can change the ports, `PublicIpOverride` (if developing locally), or MUIS information if using MUIS
+You can change the ports, `PublicIpOverride` (if developing locally), or MUIS information if using MUIS.
+Don't forget to set the app ids in the `dme.config`!
 2. Check the ports in `docker-compose.yml` to ensure you're exposing the same ports that are set in the config
-3. Add your own password (MSSQL_SA_PASSWORD) to the env.list file (this will be the database password)
-4. Edit the other env variables which will go to the database middleware
+3. Edit the env variables which will go to the database middleware / database containers

 The data, logs, and secrets folders are to persist data so that data is not destroyed upon container destruction.